noirello/pyorc/docs/api.rst

     values must implement the ORCConverter abstract class.

     :param object fileo: a writeable binary file-like object.
-    :param typedescription|str schema: the ORC schema of the file.
+    :param TypeDescription|str schema: the ORC schema of the file.
     :param int batch_size: the batch size for the ORC file.
     :param int stripe_size: the stripes size in bytes.
     :param CompressionKind compression: the compression kind for the ORC